Pedro-vd20/access_lab_iot/README.md

     * Report errors found in data (TO BE IMPLEMENTED).
 * `read_station_data.py`: module with methods to fetch all the data from a specific station.
 After moving to MongoDB, this file will be removed in favor of a more interactive website to fetch data.
 * `receiver.py`: flask server to receive data and diagnostic files, show users data collected, and upload information to the database.
+* `modules/files.py`: methods centered around files and directories that receiver and mongo need.
+* `modules/mongo.py`: Mongo class to handle all communiocation with the MongoDB database, including all data updates and info reading.
 * `received_files/`: directory where flask server will save both sha256 checksums and data collected.
 Files from station `i` will be stored in the subdirectory `received_files/stationi`
 * `diagnostics/`: directory where server saves sha256 checksums and diagnostics collected.
 Files from station `i` will be stored in subdirectory `diagnostics/stationi`.
 * `logs/`: directory to store per-month logging informatino.
 Scripts will automatically create new files for new months.